 In the category tree, do any of the following:

-- To include all products, click Select all, or mark the checkbox of the parent category.
+- To include all products, click Select all or select the checkbox of the parent category.

-- To include specific categories of products, mark the checkbox of each category that you want to include.
+- To include specific categories of products, select the checkbox of each category that you want to include.

-- To include or exclude an individual product, mark, or clear, the checkbox of product.
+- To include or exclude an individual product, select or deselect the checkbox of product.

 The notation below each category in the tree shows the number of products from the category that are currently included in the shared catalog.
 The notation below the root category shows the total number of products from all categories that are currently selected for the shared catalog.